sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 Introduction: delegation of authentication
 ==========================================

-Because of its decentralized nature, authentication on the grid uses private keys and certificates to authenticate users.
-Possession of a private key authenticates a person, and as such, you should **never share your private key** with anyone else, or with any service.
-At the same time, however, your jobs will typically run on systems you may not trust, so you must somehow identify yourself with those systems.
-This is what *delegation* is for: identifying yourself with a system you don't trust, by creating a new private key and a certificate with a limited validity.
+Grid is, by its very nature, decentralized.
+This means that users must authenticate themself to grid services they want to use.
+This is accomplished by means of a personal certificate and accompanying private key that every grid user must have.
+The combinbation of an user certificate and private key uniquely identifies an user, and as such, you should **never share your private key** with anyone else, or with any service.
+At the same time, however, your jobs will typically run on systems you may not trust, but you are required to identify yourself with those systems to be able to use them.
+This is where *delegation* comes in: identifying yourself with a system you don't trust by creating a new private key and a certificate pair, called a proxy, with a time limited validity.
 This chapter describes how you can delegate your credentials.

 The easiest is to use a *grid session*, which does everything for you in one go.